Investing for Beginners: The Basics — and What Most Guides Leave Out

 Test your assumptions

 Financial projections are only as good as their assumptions.
 Eco3min’s simulators account for what standard calculators ignore: inflation, real fees, investor behavior.
+They must also be confronted with macro-financial indicators to verify whether your assumptions hold in the current regime.
 They don’t give answers — they show under what conditions a scenario holds.

 When the basics aren’t enough

-Why do the same “best practices” produce radically different results in different periods?
-The answer: the macroeconomic regime.
+Once the path is internalized, one question keeps coming back: why do the same “best practices” produce opposite results in different periods?
+The answer is two words: the macroeconomic regime.
 Inflation, interest rates, credit cycles, why financial markets and the real economy never move in sync, and liquidity conditions that structure market dynamics — these forces shape the environment in which every individual financial decision produces its effects.

 Explore the forces that shape your results